stargirliepops/Comp-2600-A2-Resume/README.md

        - Move to **Step C**

     - **STEP C**
-       - Try cloning the repository again using this command and making sure to substitute in your GitHub username and repsoitory name: git clone https://github.com/username/repositoryname.git
+       - Try cloning the repository again using this command and making sure to substitute in your GitHub username and repository name: git clone https://github.com/username/repositoryname.git

 ## CREDITS
 ### Kikiola Ojuko (author)
-### Tofunmi Layi-Babtunde (peer reviewer)
+### Tofunmi Layi-Babatunde (peer reviewer)
 ### Nathaniella Ogogo (peer reviewer)
 ### This website uses the default theme (notmyidea-cms) Provided by Pelican
 ### This README references the following book: